chrystn/chrystn/README.md

 <p>
   Hello 👋, I'm Chrystian!
 A passionate programming student from Brazil.

-  - 💬 Currently living in Diadema, São Paulo.
-I have experience with JavaScript, HTML5, CSS, TypeScript, React, and Node.js, as well as a ux/ui enthusiast i use Figma and some Adobe softwares.
+  - 💬 Currently living in Santo André, São Paulo.
+I have experience with JavaScript, HTML5, CSS, TypeScript, React, and Node.js, as well as a UX/UI enthusiast i use Figma and some Adobe softwares.

-  - ⚡ I enjoy reading, watching movies, and listening to music!
+  - ⚡ I enjoy reading and listening to music!
 I believe that our personal interests contribute to a more refined perception of things and help with problem-solving.
 </p>

 ---